 Lavender (Lavendula angustifolia)

 Lavender flowers and essential oils have been traditionally used with St. John’s wort and lemon balm for depression.
 It has also been used for insomnia, irritability, headaches, digestive disturbances, pain and topically for burns.
+Add lavender essential oil to an Epsom salt bath in the evening to help you sleep.

 Hops (Humulus lupulus)